The Dunstable Hang-gliding

 The Dunstable Hang Gliding Club, as it was originally known when it was first formed in the summer of 1974, was one of the first hang-gliding clubs in this country, with just 30 members registered with the newly formed NHGA.
 Hang-gliding continued to dominate foot-launched flying over the following years until a new airsport called paragliding, started becoming popular in the UK around the mid 1980's.
 Our first paragliding members joined the Club around 1987-88 and pilot numbers quickly grew.
 Not long after, the name of the Club was altered to incorporate this new form of flying, becoming the Dunstable Hang Gliding & Paragliding Club (DHPC), as it remains today.

-Currently, the DHPC have over 250 members, with the vast majority now flying paragliders.
+Currently, the DHPC has around 200+ members, with the vast majority now flying paragliders.
 We can often be seen flying at the Downs and also at our other sites around the Chiltern Hills in Bedfordshire and Bucks.
 We have three hill flying sites; Dunstable Downs, Sharpenhoe Clappers and Chinnor.
-We also have access to a local airstrip for PPG/PHG flying (paramotors and powered hang-gliders).

 However, Dunstable Downs itself lies inside Luton Airport's CTR (Control Zone - Class D airspace) and the CAA (NATS) has issued the club with a 'Letter of Agreement (LoA)' which gives the DHPC access for flying within this normally prohibited airspace.

 This is due to the agreements in place with the CAA that were negotiated to gain a right to fly these sites.
-Please do not jeopardize this for us!
+Please do not jeopardise this for us!

 Join the Club

 To join the DHPC, you must be a current BHPA member with a Club Pilot (Hill) minimum rating.
-However, if you are a Powered HG/PG pilot you may fly at Holmbeck Farm as long as you have a Club Pilot (Power) rating minimum.
-There are three main options for joining, either Full Membership, Limited Membership and Limited Membership (Powered).
+There are two options for joining; either Full Membership (£20) or Limited Membership (£5).
 Because of our Club's sensitive Airspace location (inside Luton CTR), and our Agreement with the CAA, all our sites are Members only.

 Foreign pilots wishing to join the DHPC, who are not BHPA members must first contact the BHPA to convert your existing IPPI, APPI or FFVL pilot rating to a UK rating via the BHPA Alternative Entry System.
 This is to ensure that you have sufficient third-party liability insurance when flying at UK sites.